Karaka-Management/Karaka/README.md

 documentation.
 All the provided information are very important to ensure the quality of the published code and often are mandatory.
-Not following these guides can cause security issues, worsen the user experience or even cause malfunction.
+Not following these guides can cause security issues, worsen the user experience or even cause malfunction as well as make it difficult for other developers to understand the code.